aws-amplify/amplify-ui/environments/auth/auth-with-optional-totp-and-sms-mfa/README.md

-# Auth with Phone Number and SMS MFA
+# Auth with Optional TOTP and SMS MFA

-This backend is configured with Amplify Admin UI:
+This backend is configured with Amplify Studio:

 - Authentication